 Home Buying Tax Deductions to Remember

-Tax season is a good time to be a homeowner.
+Do you know what is tax deductible when buying a house?
+Tax season is an excellent time to be a homeowner.
 Unlike renters, you get to take advantage of some tax benefits that are geared towards homeowners – tax breaks that can amount to thousands of dollars in savings, and sometimes even more.

 Considering how much money you may have spent on your home, or may still be spending, you deserve to get a break.
 But you can only take advantage of tax breaks if you know about them.